 - CPD Providers.

-- An input-based approach measures CPD in terms of hours or
+- An input-based approach measures CPD in terms of hours or equivalent learning units.
+For example, IFAC member bodies may establish requirements for each professional accountant to:

 - Complete a predetermined number of hours of learning (or equivalent units) within a rolling period of time; or